nrup-rawal/Nrup-first-pygame/README.md

 Welcome to Snake with Nrup.
 In this game you have to eat your prey in order to grow. as the classic snake game is.

-Softwre required:
+Softwres required:
 Python has to be installed into your system and pygame library should be Installed.

 Installation steps:
-download the pygame learning folder into your system and open it. open the Snake Game.py file and you can play the game
+download the repository and open it and open the pygame learning folder into your system. open the Snake Game.py file and you can play the game

 How to Play: